stzrxienn/stzrxienn/README.md

 . # Moony / Moonshine / Dearie > Only Sunny can call me this. (aka my online brother.)
 . # Red / Rouge > again main / sure.
 . # Wife/Husband/Pet names > only my partner/p can call me these (both platonically and romantically by choice.)
+. # bbg/bby/pookie > only pookies or close friends can call me these.
 . # Any inappropriate nicknames towards me will be ignored.
 ```